Complete Thyroid Test Panel

 Lab Test Description

-Since everyone’s thyroid health is different, this comprehensive panel can provide information to help you and your practitioner develop a customized treatment plan that works for you.
+Since everyone’s thyroid health is different, this comprehensive panel helps provide information to help you and your practitioner develop a customized treatment plan that works specifically for you.

 What's Being Tested: